jackhkmatthews/WDI_PROJECT_3/README.md

 <img width="1269" alt="screen shot 2017-02-06 at 09 58 18" src="https://cloud.githubusercontent.com/assets/20629455/23797183/78bfd32e-0596-11e7-9575-b98379ad507a.png">

-## Favourite parts
+## Favourite Bits

 ### Dynamic application buttons

-Once the user presses apply on a listed vacancy the button is disabled and it's inner text is changed from "Apply" to "Applied".
+Once the user clicks "Apply" on a listed vacancy the button is disabled and it's inner text is changed from "Apply" to "Applied".

 This was achieved by using AngularJS's $event object and although the logic is relatively simple I feel the end result adds a good level of polish to our app.